Thomas & Friends series 4

-Thomas (the Tank Engine) & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.
+Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

-This article lists and details episodes from the fourth series of the show, which was broadcast in 1995.
-It was produced by Britt Allcroft (Thomas) Limited.
+This article lists and details episodes from the fourth series of the show, which was broadcast in 1994.
+It was produced by Britt Allcroft.